With water shutoff looming, Vista Shadow Mountain Apartments tenants searching for answers

-Steven Bell came home from a work trip in early May and found a few things missing from his living room: the wall, the ceiling, and the floor.
+Steven Bell came home from a work trip in early May and found a few things missing from his living room: the wall, the ceiling and the floor.

-“It (the wall) was leaking through the rain and stuff and there was water damage, so they said they were going to come replace it and they have left it like this for almost three months,” Bell said Saturday.
+“It (the wall) was leaking through the rain and stuff, and there was water damage, so they said they were going to come replace it, and they have left it like this for almost three months,” Bell said Saturday.

 Welcome to Vista Shadow Mountain Apartments, where the view is wretched.

-Bell and his family were among approximately 50 tenants at the south Tulsa apartment who were notified June 2 that they needed to relocate by the end of the month because their units were deemed uninhabitable.
+Bell and his family were among approximately 50 tenants at the south Tulsa apartment complex who were notified June 2 that they needed to relocate by the end of the month because their units were deemed uninhabitable.

 “We’ve lived here almost two years, so we have seen it go from owner to owner to owner to owner, and each one is getting worse and worse,” Bell said.